micro-api/micro-api/README.md

 }
 ```

-By posting to the related URL, the server **MUST** associate all of the posts to the user, but the payload takes precedence over the URL, so that if an `author` is specified in the payload, that should be considered.
+By posting to a link URL, the server **MUST** associate all of the entities in the payload to the linked entities, but the payload takes precedence over the URL, so that if an `author` is specified in the payload, that should be considered.
 An alternative and more flexible way of doing the same thing:

 ```
 POST /posts